Sandstone

 Sandstone with abundant phosphatic shells of brachiopods (Lingulata) from the Ordovician of Estonia.
 Width of view is 12 cm.

 Sandstone forms when sand layers are buried under sediments.
 Ground water that moves through the sand layers carries dissolved mineralized matter which precipitates over time to bind individual sand grains into solid rock.
-The most common binding agents in sandstone are quartz, calcite, and iron oxides.
+The most common binding agents are quartz, calcite, and iron oxides.

 This outcrop consists of visibly layered and grainy rocks but it is not sandstone.
 This is a pyroclastic rock (volcanic sediment) known as tuff.
 The outcrop is in France (The Massif Central).

 This is what happens to sandstone if it gets buried deep enough.
 Sand grains fuse together to form a metamorphic rock known as quartzite.
+Telemark, Norway.
+Width of sample 9 cm.

-Structures in sandstone
+Structures

 Sandstone structures are easily visible to the naked eye and their study is usually possible only in outcrops.
 Their scale is simply too large to be studied microscopically.
 Sedimentary rocks are usually layered and sandstone is no exception.
 Individual layers are made visible mostly by the variation in grain size.
 Layers are often easily noticeable because they may be differently colored.
 This is often also the result of a grain-size variation because water flows more easily in coarser layers and leaves behind more iron oxides.
 However, layers may also differ in original mineral content right after the deposition.

-Common structure in sandstone is graded bedding which means that the grain-size gets gradually smaller, usually from coarse at the bottom to the finer sand at the top.
+Common structure is graded bedding which means that the grain-size gets gradually smaller, usually from coarse at the bottom to the finer sand at the top.
 This indicates that the current that carried sand grains gradually lost its velocity.
-Cross-stratification or cross-bedding is a structure where parts of the sandstone sequence are deposited at an angle to the main sequence.
+Cross-stratification or cross-bedding is a structure where parts of the rock sequence are deposited at an angle to the main sequence.
 Cross-bedding suggests that the sand form as a whole was slowly moving down-current.
 There are many types of cross-stratification which are not easy to differentiate because outcrops generally show us only a two-dimensional snapshot of the whole sandy dataset.

 Unconsolidated dune sand in Estonia.
 Rust-colored layers are slightly coarser.